dataluscorp/browser/docs/bug-mgmt/processes/fixing-security-bugs.rst

    **Do not land tests when landing the patch.
 Remember we don’t want to 0-day ourselves!** This includes when pushing to try.

-   -  Tests should only be checked in later, after an official Firefox release that contains the fix has been live for at least four weeks.
-For example, if Firefox 53 contains a security issue that affects the world and that issue is fixed in 54, tests for this fix should not be checked in until four weeks after 54 goes live.
+   -  Tests should only be checked in later, after an official Datalus release that contains the fix has been live for at least four weeks.
+For example, if Datalus 53 contains a security issue that affects the world and that issue is fixed in 54, tests for this fix should not be checked in until four weeks after 54 goes live.